François Bigot: Duc d'Anville expedition

 After Louisbourg surrendered to the British, François Bigot returned to France only to find his hopes for a posting there dashed.
 It had been decided that Louisbourg along with the rest of Acadia was to be recaptured by a large expedition commanded by the duc d'Anville.
 Bigot was appointed commissary general for what became known as the Duc d'Anville expedition and sent to Rochefort to look after the garrison, and to outfit the invasion force destined, it was hoped, to win back some lost glory.
 This would be no easy task.
-He had to prepare about 1,100,000 rations of food for the mission.
+He had to prepare around 1,100,000 rations of food for the mission.
 Bigot sailed with the expedition when it finally departed on 22 June 1746.
 The expedition was beset by storms and lost ships to British capture before it arrived at Chebucto, later to become Halifax, Nova Scotia.
 Illness devastated the soldiers and sailors of the fleet at Chebucto.
 The duc d'Anville died and there were rapid changes in command.
 Louisbourg could not be retaken and only a meagre and unsuccessful siege of Annapolis Royal was mounted.
 Bigot watched as the whole undertaking that he had prepared with such effort unravelled.
 He, unlike many others, escaped from it with his life, if not all his belongings, back to France, but not before the ship that he was sailing on was wrecked on a shoal off Port-Louis.

 This latest débâcle had its attendant consequences in France, and although Bigot was never actually prosecuted for any perceived failing on his part, he did spend the better part of the next two years endlessly writing reports about the failures.
 He came through the ordeal with his reputation intact, however.